 - Teaching: Students have a variety of opportunities to develop teaching and presentation skills and most students will have at least one training assignment as a teaching assistant.
 Advanced students (those who have completed the M.A.) may choose to become instructors of record under the supervision of a faculty member.

 - Supportive Climate: Faculty and students are proud of the program’s collegial and supportive atmosphere.
 We seek to maintain high academic and professional standards while being responsive to the goals, strengths, and needs of individual students.
 In general, students report experiencing the program as being highly facilitative of their professional development.
 We have a long history of peer mentorship and opportunities to work with alumni mentors.
 Our university strives to provide a respectful, positive environment free from racism and intimidation.
 For more information visit: https://diversity.siu.edu

 - Financial Assistance: We offer substantial support, guaranteed to all first-year students and historically available throughout a student’s four years on campus.
 Students in good standing can anticipate receiving a stipend and a tuition waiver, and all students complete training assignments as teaching or research assistants or in an externship.
 For more information, see Financial Assistance page.

-- Beautiful Environment: This is our State’s best kept secret.
+- Beautiful Environment: This is our state’s best kept secret.
 Southern Illinois is a lovely and affordable area surrounded by forests, lakes, and canyons.
 There are many options for boating, camping, hiking, and biking, and there are a growing number of breweries and wineries scattered throughout the region.
 Students from all over the country report having a high quality of life and a low cost of living in Carbondale with convenient access to St. Louis, MO and Nashville, TN, each just 2 and 3 hours away, respectively.

 Clinical Psychology Faculty

 Mary Louise Cashel, Associate Professor and Director of Clinical Training